 - The antioxidants help fight free radicals and prevent cell damage.
 It’s difficult to build and repair muscle cells with free radicals.

-- Olive oil is associated with decreases in inflammation which can benefit the joints.
+- It is associated with decreases in inflammation which can benefit the joints.

 - When bulking up, the calories may prove beneficial.